-- A baccalaureate or master's degree in nursing from a US program accredited by the Commission on Collegiate Nursing Education (CCNE) or National League for Nursing (NLNAC); or an international program with commensurate standards. - Post-master's students.
+- A baccalaureate or master's degree in nursing from a US program accredited by the Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN); or an international program with commensurate standards. - Post-master's students.
 Students entering the PhD Program with a master's degree in nursing must show evidence of satisfactory completion of a graduate course in descriptive and inferential statistics. - Post-baccalaureate students.
 Applicants with a baccalaureate degree in nursing must demonstrate exceptional academic qualifications, have clear research-oriented career goals, and choose a dissertation topic congruent with the research program of a graduate faculty member in the School of Nursing.
 Applicants with a baccalaureate degree are expected to have completed a a graduate course in descriptive and inferential statistics. - The Graduate Record Examination (GRE) is required of all applicants to the PhD Program in Nursing.
 The scores submitted must be from a GRE taken within the past five years. - For information about the GRE and a current list of testing dates and locations, consult the GRE home page on the ETS (Educational Testing Service) website. - When registering for the GRE, applicants must enter institutional code 5156 on the list of score recipients in order to ensure that the scores are sent to Duke University. - Completion of the online application for admission to The Graduate School of Duke University. - Nursing License.
 Applicants must hold a valid current nursing license within the United States, preferably in North Carolina.
 (Information about licensure procedures for the State of North Carolina can be accessed through the Licensure/Listing tab on the North Carolina Board of Nursing webpage or obtained by mailing a request to the North Carolina Board of Nursing (PO Box 2129, Raleigh, NC 27602) or telephoning the NC Board of Nursing at (919) 782-3211). - Exceptions to holding a nursing license within the United States for international students should be discussed with the Director of the PhD Program in Nursing.

-The following admission materials must be submitted online to the Duke University Graduate School https://gradschool.duke.edu/admissions/admissions-faqs.
+The following admission materials must be submitted online to the Duke University Graduate School https://gradschool.duke.edu/admissions-faqs.
 Prospective applicants should familiarize themselves with The Graduate School requirements.
 All applications to the PhD Program in Nursing must be submitted online directly to The Graduate School of Duke University, using The Graduate School electronic application service.
-Prospective students can find additional information about applying to The Graduate School in the Application Requirements section of The Graduate School requirements section applying to The Graduate School in the Application additional information about applying to The Graduate School in the Application Requirements section of The Graduate School website.
+Prospective students can find additional information about applying to The Graduate School in the Application additional information about applying to The Graduate School in the Application additional information about applying to The Graduate School in the Application additional information about applying to The Graduate School in the Application additional information about applying to The Graduate School in the Application additional information about applying to The Graduate School in the Application admissions-faqs of The Graduate School website.
 Application information specific to the Duke University PhD Program in Nursing is also available online.
 Required application materials include: